durgesh-k/stock_market_app/README.md

 ## Initiate the Call:

-Bob initiates the call by selecting the audio calling feature and making the payment.
+1. Bob initiates the call by selecting the audio calling feature and making the payment.
-Alice should also make the payment and be on the same screen bob is, i.e audio call screen.
+2. Alice should also make the payment and be on the same screen bob is, i.e audio call screen.
+3. Please make sure both the users are at the Audio Call Screen, at the samne time to connect to each other.

 # Payment Testing